Eugene writes a variety of articles on topics including health, technology, travel, cooking, home and garden.

 Improved Vision and Freedom From Glasses

 Contact lenses are a great alternative to glasses and provide freedom for those who participate in sports and other leisure activities.
-They also provide much better quality of vision than glasses.
+They also provide a much better quality of vision than glasses.
 In this article, I share my experiences of contact lens wear—the joys as well as the pitfalls.

-What are the Advantages of Contact Lenses?
+What Are the Advantages of Contact Lenses?

 - Perfect peripheral vision.
-You can look all the way up, down, left and right and still see clearly.
-It's not easy to do this with glasses without looking outside the edge of the frame
+You can look all the way up, down, left, and right and still see clearly.
+It's not easy to do this with glasses without looking outside the edge of the frame.

 - No obstruction of vision by frames of glasses